 - 5 Set the RMAN backup options. - Delete Archive Logs After Successful Backup: If you want to delete the archive logs automatically after they are backed up, thus eliminating the need to delete them manually, select this option.
-This option is useful when backing up the archive logs from disk to tape.
+This option is useful when backing up the archive logs from disk to NetVault Backup Media Manager.
 This option is equivalent to the RMAN command: